llm-bible/llm-bible.github.io/_publications/sato2024implementation.markdown

 ---
 layout: publication
-title: An Implementation Of Werewolf Agent That Does Not Truly Trust Llms
+title: 'An Implementation Of Werewolf Agent That Does Not Truly Trust Llms'
 authors: Sato Takehiro, Ozaki Shintaro, Yokoyama Daisaku
 conference: "Arxiv"
 year: 2024